-Most companies are comfortable that developing new drugs is likely to be R&D, however, fewer companies know that developing or adapting a manufacturing process for a new drug could be R&D. Or that developing new testing techniques and methodologies could allow a company to claim even if they’ve had nothing to do with the drug development itself.
-This means that manufacturers who develop innovative, cost-effective ways to produce products, suppliers of equipment and specialist testing companies could also qualify for R&D tax credits.
+Most companies are comfortable knowing that the development of new drugs is likely to be R&D, however, fewer companies know that developing or adapting a manufacturing process for a new drug could be eligible for R&D tax relief.
+In addition, activities like developing new testing techniques and methodologies could allow a company to claim even if they’ve had nothing to do with the drug development itself.
+This means that manufacturers who develop innovative, cost-effective ways to produce products, suppliers of equipment and specialist testing companies could also qualify for R&D tax relief.

-R&D takes place when a project seeks to achieve an advance in science or technology through the resolution of scientific or technological uncertainty.
+Qualifying R&D costs in pharmaceutical industry occur when a project seeks to achieve an advance in science or technology through the resolution of scientific or technological uncertainty.

 The definition applies equally to products, processes, materials, devices and services.
 It also applies to new inventions or appreciable improvements to existing things.
 It is important to remember that your advance needs to be in science or technology and that you need to be pushing the boundaries of the scientific or technological baseline in your field.